Classes of Baire spaces defined by topological games: Modifications of the Banach-Mazur game

 \section{Modifications of the Banach-Mazur game}

-In this section, we use topological games; the basic concepts and terminology for them can be found in \cite{Oxtoby1957,tel-gal-1986,arh2010,rezn2008}.
+In this section, we use topological games; the basic concepts and terminology for them can be found in \cite{Oxtoby1957,tel-gal-1986,arh2010,rezn2008,rezn2022-2008}.
 A precise definition of a game is given in Section \ref{sec-bme}.
 In this section, we assume that there are two players, $\al$ and $\be$.
 Let $G$ be a game in which a player $\ka\in\sset{\al,\be}$ has a winning strategy.
 Let us call this game $G$ \term{$\ka$-favorable}.
-If there is no such strategy, then the $G$ \term{$\ka$-unfavorable} game.
+If there is no such strategy, then $G$ is a \term{$\ka$-unfavorable} game.

-If the definition of the game $G$ depends on only one parameter, namely, some space $X$, that is, the game $G=\ggg(X)$, then we write \term{space $X$ $(\ka,\ggg)$-favorable} if the game $\ggg(X)$ is $\ka$-favorable and \term{space $X$ is $(\ka,\ggg)$-unfavorable} if the game is $\ggg(X)$ $\ka$ is unfavorable.
+If the definition of the game $G$ depends on only one parameter, namely, some space $X$, that is, $G=\ggg(X)$, then we say that the \term{space $X$ is $(\ka,\ggg)$-favorable} if the game $\ggg(X)$ is $\ka$-favorable and the space $X$ is \term{$(\ka,\ggg)$-unfavorable} if the game is $\ggg(X)$ is $\ka$-unfavorable.